numbertheory/dashport/docs/layouts.md

-# layouts
+# Layouts

 Layouts in Dashport can be used to divide the screen easily and make separate panels that you can use `print` to display text on.

-In the [split_screen_quad example](examples/layouts/split_screen_quad.py) the `split_screen_quad` method is done on the app, with `borders` enabled.
+In the [split_screen_quad example](https://github.com/numbertheory/dashport/blob/main/examples/layouts/split_screen_quad.py) the `split_screen_quad` method is done on the app, with `borders` enabled.
 You can then print to these panels, by passing in a "panel" string value to the print command.
 Each screen can only have one layout at a time, which the app stores in the app.panels dict under the key "layout".

 Using the `print` command, select the panel, by passing in a string which tells both that print should access the "layout" key to find the panel, and the index value of the panel that should be manipulated.
 Example: